unpc2026/diaryasprogrammer/README.md

 Distinguish clearly between:

-* **Semantic model** — The abstract behavior defined at the language level and observable in userland PHP.
+* **Language-level behavioral model** — The abstract behavior observable at the PHP language level, derived from documentation and consistent practice.
-* **Documented language behavior** — Behavior described in official documentation.
+* **Documented behavior** — Behavior described in official or authoritative sources.
-* **Implementation details** — Engine internals, memory layout, C structures, performance artifacts.
+* **Implementation details** — Underlying mechanisms, systems, or structures involved at the implementation level.
-* **Historical or backward-compatibility behavior** — Legacy constraints influencing behavior.
+* **Historical or backward-compatibility behavior** — Legacy constraints influencing behavior, if applicable.

-If a concept cannot be defined without presupposing a foundational ontology (e.g., values, byte sequences, state transitions, algebraic structures, type systems), explicitly establish that ontology first and clearly mark it as foundational before introducing the concept.
+If there is no formal specification or the formal specification is ambiguous, construct a minimal language-level behavioral model derived strictly from documented and consistently observable behavior.
+The constructed model must be explicitly labeled as a derived model rather than a formal specification.

-Implementation details may only be introduced if they clarify observable semantic behavior.
-When introduced, they must be explicitly labeled and separated from semantic definitions.
+Implementation details may only be introduced if they clarify observable behavior.
+When introduced, they must be explicitly labeled and separated from the semantic definitions.

 Never mix abstraction levels without labeling the transition.